0xZaid10/Miswex---AI-Trading-Agent/README.md

 Additional forward test: recent 15 days (live-like conditions) The model showed strong performance on both unseen data and recent market data.
 #### Assets trained:
-ADA
+(These were more profitable compared to others and more volatile) ADA
 SOL
 DOGE